Glyn Davies (politician): Political career

-Davies' career in politics began in 1980 when he found his local District Council.
+Davies' career in politics began in 1980 when he was elected to his local District Council.
 He was Chairman of Montgomeryshire District Council from 1985–89, having previously served as Chair of the Planning Committee and Chair of the Finance Committee.

 Member of the National Assembly for Wales for the Welsh Conservative Party in the Mid and West Wales region from 1999 to 2007.
 Chair of the Agriculture and Rural Development Committee in the First Assembly; and the Environment, Planning and Countryside Committee in the Second Assembly.

 Following the loss of his place in the National Assembly for Wales due to Conservative success elsewhere in the region, Davies challenged Lembit Öpik, the Liberal Democrat MP for Montgomeryshire, at the 2010 UK General Election, having unsuccessfully challenged Öpik at the 1997 General Election in the same seat.
 He beat Öpik to become the Member of Parliament for Montgomeryshire.
 In September 2010 it was announced that Glyn was appointed Parliamentary Private Secretary (PPS) to Cheryl Gillan as Secretary of State for Wales, a role he lost in the 2012 Cabinet reshuffle.

 In 2015, he was re-elected in that year's general election with 45% of the vote.
 One of the votes for him was a drawing of a penis in the box next to his name, which was ruled valid.

 Davies was again re-elected in the 2017 general election, with a majority of 9,285.

 In July 2017, it was confirmed that Davies would resume his previous role (2010–2012) as Parliamentary Private Secretary (PPS) to the Secretary of State for Wales Alun Cairns.

 On 13 May 2019, Davies announced he would not be standing for re-election at the next general election.